JustinSainton/justins-2013/README.md

 Tested up to: 3.6-alpha
 Stable tag: 1.3

-Twenty Thirteen is a most special theme.
+Twenty Thirteen is a most special theme.  truly

 == Description ==